Pandora-Labs-Org/erc404-legacy/README.md

 The ERC721 implementation here is a bit non-standard, where tokens are instead burned and minted repeatedly as per underlying / fractional transfers.
 This is a aspect of the concept's design is deliberate, with the goal of creating an NFT that has native fractionalization, liquidity and encourages some aspects of trading / engagement to farm unique trait sets.

-## Licensing

-This source code is unlicensed, and free for anyone to use as they please.
-Any effort to improve source or explore the concept further is encouraged!

 ## Usage

 To deploy your own ERC404 token, look at the two examples provided in the src folder, Example.sol and Pandora.sol.